 Designing for Screen Reader Compatibility

-Screen readers do not read web content quite like human beings do.
+Screen readers read content differently from humans.
 The voice may sound somewhat robotic and monotone.
-In addition, experienced users often like to speed up the reading rate to 300 words per minute or more, which is more than the inexperienced listener can easily understand.
-In fact, when many people hear a screen reader for the first time, at the normal rate of about 180 words per minute, they complain that it reads too quickly.
-It takes time to get used to a screen reader, but the interesting thing is that once users get used to it, they can race through content at speeds that can amaze sighted individuals.
+Experienced users often like to speed up the reading rate to 300 words per minute or more—well beyond what an inexperienced listener can easily understand.
+It takes time to get used to a screen reader, but once users become accustomed to it, they can race through content at speeds that awe sighted individuals.